-Our 46-foot flagship catamaran, the Paso Doble, is docked in the marina in Puerto Aventuras, which is about 20 minutes south of Playa del Carmen.
-Our 75-foot luxury catamaran, the Pacific Breeze, is docked in Marina El Cid in Puerto Morelos, about midway between Playa del Carmen to the south and Cancun to the north.
+Our 46-foot flagship catamaran, the Paso Doble, and our 75-foot luxury catamaran, the Pacific Breeze, are docked in Marina El Cid in Puerto Morelos, about midway between Playa del Carmen to the south and Cancun to the north.
 Driving distance from either location to Marina El Cid is about 30 minutes.

 Why do you limit the time alcohol is served on your snorkeling charters?

 Our top priority is the safety of our guests.
 Snorkeling and alcohol are a dangerous, even lethal, combination.
 We are happy to serve our guests once they have completed their snorkeling activities.
 Please don't expect to participate in snorkeling after you have consumed alcohol.

 Can I change my reservation?